‘You don’t need to be an artist to be creative’

 However, being creative doesn’t require us to produce impressive works of art.
 It serves as a valuable tool for self-expression, the release of pent-up emotions, problem-solving, and heightened self-awareness.

-In this blog, I delve deeper into these concepts, offering various ways you can infuse more creativity into your life.
+In this blog, I delve deeper into these concepts, offering various ways you can invite more creativity into your life.

 When you think of the word 'creativity,' what comes to mind?